-Albondigas Soup is something I am very fond of and order quite often while dining in Mexican restaurants.
-Being raised in Anaheim California, I was exposed to a large Hispanic population and Mexican food was a big part of my upbringing.
-Our family had certain restaurants we would frequent, which made terrific Albondigas and now years later, living in Los Angeles, we have found some new places that make some tasty soup, but it’s not always convenient to go out and get soup, so we make our own.
+Albondigas Soup is something I am very fond of and order quite often in Mexican restaurants.
+Having been raised in Anaheim California, I was exposed to a large Hispanic population and Mexican food was a big part of my upbringing.
+Our family had certain restaurants we would frequent, which made terrific Mexican Meatball Soup, and now years later, living in Los Angeles, we have found some tasty new places, but with LA traffic, it’s not always convenient.

-Albondigas is a relatively simple soup and the meatballs and broth are key.
-In this recipe, I make the meatballs with a little cooked rice and some dried spices.
-The rice gives the meatballs lift when they are poaching in the liquid and the broth, well it’s as simple as a can of tomatoes with green chilis added and chicken stock.
+Making Albondigas Soup at home is a relatively simple process.
+The perfectly formed meatballs and Mexican spiced broth are key.
+In this recipe, I make meatballs with a little cooked rice and some dried spices – the rice gives the meatballs a little extra lift after poaching.

 1 pound ground beef, organic preferably

 1 1/2 teaspoon salt + more for seasoning

 1 1/2 teaspoon ground cumin

 2/3 cup cooked rice